+which measures the relaxation time of the $i$-th slow dynamical mode.
+Beyond inspecting individual timescales, we also track the aggregate relaxation measure

+For a well-estimated MSM, $S_m(\tau)$ decays approximately exponentially with $\tau$, reflecting the intrinsic relaxation spectrum of the dynamics.
+In practice, we report both dominant individual ITS and $S_m(\tau)$ to assess mode-wise and overall accuracy.

+\paragraph{Dominant Eigenfunctions and Stationary Distribution.} From the estimated MSM, one can extract the stationary distribution $\pi$ and the dominant eigenfunctions $\{\boldsymbol{\phi}_2, \boldsymbol{\phi}_3, \ldots\}$~\cite{prinz2011markov,scherer2015pyemma,hoffmann2022deeptime}.
+The former describes the long-time equilibrium and validates the thermodynamic properties.
+The latter encode the slow dynamical modes and validate the kinetics.

-\subsubsection{One Dimensional Four Well}
+\subsection{One Dimensional Four Well}

-We first consider a one-dimensional four-well potential system \citep{prinz2011markov}, which serves as a prototypical example for testing reweighting methods.
+We first consider a one-dimensional four-well potential system \cite{prinz2011markov}, which serves as a prototypical example for testing reweighting methods.
 The unbiased energy landscape contains four metastable states separated by barriers, with the two intermediate wells located at higher energies.
 To accelerate sampling, we introduce a biased potential that lowers the energy of the two intermediate wells.
 Detailed energy function and simulation information can be found in Appendix \ref{appendix:fourwell}.

+In this landscape, the first three slow kinetic modes are physically meaningful.
+The slowest mode (ITS component 2) corresponds to the global left--right rearrangement across the highest barrier.
+The next two modes capture exchanges within the left pair and right pair of wells, respectively.
+The remaining modes reflect fast relaxation and are not expected to be stable across lag times.
-Figure~\ref{fig:four-well} presents the results for the four-well system.
-The left panel shows the dominant left eigenfunctions at lagtime $300\Delta t$ ($\Delta t=0.001$).
-GR provides partial correction but still exhibits clear deviations, particularly in the central wells.
-By contrast, MGR yields eigenfunctions that are in close agreement with the unbiased results.
-It demonstrates that MGR enables accurate recovery of both equilibrium and kinetic properties.
-The results of dominant right eigenfunctions and the ESS curve are shown in Figure~\ref{fig:four-well1}, where the ESS for GR decays rapidly at long lag times, reflecting the instability.
-In contrast, our model MGR maintains substantially higher ESS across lag times, stabilizing reweighting .

-We also compare the sum of the first five eigenvalues of the transition matrix in the right panel.
-The results of MGR closely follow the unbiased reference and exhibit smoother exponential decay, whereas GR suffers from strong fluctuations.
-This indicates that MGR more accurately captures the intrinsic relaxation dynamics of the system.
-For completeness, the several individual dominant implied timescales (ITS) are reported in Figure~\ref{fig:four-well-ITS}.
+Figure~\ref{fig:four-well} (left) shows the dominant left eigenfunctions at lag time $300\Delta t$ ($\Delta t = 0.001$).
+GR provides partial correction but still exhibits clear deviations, particularly in the central wells, whereas MGR yields eigenfunctions in close agreement with the unbiased reference.
+The right panel compares the sum of the first five eigenvalues as a function of lag time.
+MGR closely follows the unbiased reference with smooth exponential decay, while GR suffers from strong fluctuations, indicating that MGR more accurately captures the intrinsic relaxation spectrum.